AdmcCarthy/Investigating_Baseball_Data/README.rst

 * Conclusions

-Information is also reported on the full data processing workflow:
+Detailed information is also presented on the full data processing workflow:

 * Approach to data processing